haozhexu/haozhexu.me/content/article/travelphotographySA/streetonisland.md

 ![Next Shot][island-20]

-Through the gap of the two rocks I could see two visitors, X-Pro2 has optical and digital view finder, the optical one mimics rangerfinder, which has certain parallax error, especially in this case.
+Through the gap between the two rocks I could see two visitors, X-Pro2 has optical and digital view finder, the optical one mimics rangerfinder, which has certain parallax error, especially in this case.
 I need to switch to EVF for this kind of precise framing.

 ![In the Gap][island-21]